day8/re-frame/README.md

 `reaction` act a bit like a function.
 Its a macro which wraps some `computation` (some forms?) and returns a `ratom` containing the result of that `computation`.

-The magic bit is that `reaction` will automatically rerun the `computation` whenever the computation's "inputs" change, and it will `reset!` the originally returned `ratom` to the newly conputed value.
+The magic bit is that `reaction` will automatically rerun the `computation` whenever the computation's "inputs" change, and `reset!` the originally returned `ratom` to the newly conputed value.

 Perhaps some code will help: